Scotia iTRADE Review 2024

 Scotia iTRADE Customer Service

 Every time we update our Scotia iTRADE review we get new comments complaining about the customer service.
-And it’s not just our readers, either: Scotia iTRADE has 100% negative reviews on Trustpilot.
+And it’s not just our readers, either: 87% of Scotia iTRADE’s reviews on Trustpilot are 1-star.
 Most complaints centre around wait times and app usability.

 Though many of their features are robust and helpful, if you can’t use the app for basic transactions and you can’t get help when you need it, everything else fades in comparison.